yoon/truman_rails_1/class_5.md

 ## routing

+Take a look at the [rails guide on routing](http://guides.rubyonrails.org/routing.html#crud-verbs-and-actions)

 see your routes `rake routes`

 the first column has named routes like "tickets" or "new tickets". you can use these named routes by adding a "_path" to the end.